 - How many images will we receive?
 Find out an approximate number of images provided by your photographer.
-Will they tell the story of your day in 500 images or in 1,000+ images?
+Will they tell the story of your day in 500 images or in 1,000 images?
 While the quality is what’s most important, you still want to make sure that your photographer is going to provide enough images to cover the day.
-Personally, I deliver a minimum of 80-100 images per hour of coverage.
+Personally, I deliver about 100 images per hour of coverage.

 - How will my images be delivered?
 This question is one of the most important ones.
 Make sure you understand how your images will be delivered.
 Online gallery?
 Heirloom wedding album?
-Here at Idalia Photography, all of our collections include an online gallery that will allow you to view, download, share, and print un-watermarked, edited, high-res images and albums are included in most collections.
+Here at Idalia Photography, all of our collections include a virtual reveal session to view your photos for the first time as well as an online gallery that will allow you to view, download, share, and print un-watermarked, edited images and albums are included in all collections.

 - Will all images delivered be edited?
 Some photographers edit each image they deliver to you and others only edit the images that go into the album.
 Once grandma decides which image she’d like to frame you want to make sure it has been edited, right?
 Personally, I wouldn’t want to put work out there that hasn’t been edited so every image in your gallery will be print-ready!

 - Do you provide a print release?
 Many consumer printers are now asking for print releases in order to print copyrighted images.
 While we strongly recommend using our professional lab for printing, we understand wanting to be able to choose your own printer, especially down the road when you may lose touch with your photographer.
-Make sure your photographer provides a print release like I do.
+Make sure your photographer provides a print release.

 - Do you have insurance?
 Be sure that your photographer is insured in case of equipment theft or injury.
 Many venues require that a Certificate of Insurance be issued to them before the wedding date.
 Your photographer must be able to provide one.
 We’re happy to provide a COI to your wedding venue, of course!